Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Ablation Study

 \subsection{Step 1: impact of distance averaging}

 In the first step of the pipeline, we average the distance matrices obtained with each backbone separately, computing a combined distance matrix $\overline{\rm D}$ (Equation~\ref{eq:ensemble_matrices}).
 This allows complementary knowledge to be grouped together for training.
 To measure how this impacts the final performance, we train each backbone separately, as expected, but feed each distance matrix directly to Step 2, instead of averaging them together.
-We present the results in Figure~\ref{fig:ablation_ensemble}, showing the impact of averaging the distances in Step 1 for each backbone separately and for the combined result (considering Equation~\ref{eq:distance_ensemble_evaluation}).
+We present the results in Table~\ref{tab:ablation_ensemble}, showing the impact of averaging the distances in Step 1 for each backbone separately and for the combined result (considering Equation~\ref{eq:distance_ensemble_evaluation}).

-Distance averaging in Step 1 is important for training and it positively impacts each backbone individually, as well as their final combination, which allows for a better grouping in the clustering step.
+Distance averaging in Step 1 is important for training, and it positively impacts each backbone individually, as well as their final combination, which allows for better grouping in the clustering step.
 Considering the combination of backbones (Equation~\ref{eq:distance_ensemble_evaluation}), the gains are also considerable for both datasets.
 In Market, we achieve an improvement of $2.4$ p.p. and $1.1$ p.p., in mAP and R1, respectively, and $2.1$ p.p. and $1.6$ p.p. on Duke.
-These results show the effectiveness of our proposed approach without requiring mutual training~\cite{ge2020mutual, zhai2020multiple} or co-teaching~\cite{yang2020asymmetric}, which in turn promotes a simpler training.
+These results show the effectiveness of our proposed approach without requiring mutual training~\cite{ge2020mutual, zhai2020multiple} or co-teaching~\cite{yang2020asymmetric}, which in turn promotes simpler training.
+Moreover, from Table~\ref{tab:ablation_ensemble}, it is possible to conclude that different backbones provide complementary information, as there is an improvement for all metrics when they are combined (Equation~\ref{eq:distance_ensemble_evaluation}), for both setups (``Ours(*)'' and ``Ours'').